lightning/bolts/02-peer-protocol.md

   - MAY include additional inputs.
   - MAY set the `num_inputs` to zero.
   - MUST transmit all outputs.
-  - MUST include at least one output with the `satoshis` set to zero, to be used as the change output.
+  - MAY include at least one output with the `satoshis` set to zero, to be used as the change output.

 The receiving node:
   - MUST return an error if:
-    - the `init_rbf` message does not include a change output e.g. an `output_info` entry  with `satoshis` set to zero.
     - the `feerate_per_kw_funding` is not greater than the previously negotiated rate.
   - MAY return an error if: